Fact check: Critics call ICE a 'deportation force.' Are they right?

 Breaking News Emails

-As "abolish ICE" becomes a rallying cry on the left, the nearly 20-year-old agency's very existence is being called into question.
+With "abolish ICE" a rallying cry on the left, the very existence of Immigration and Customs Enforcement — along with what it is and isn't — has been called into question.

 "I don't think ICE today is working as intended," one of the most prominent "abolish ICE" lawmakers, Sen. Kirsten Gillibrand, D-N.Y., said recently.
 "I believe that it has become a deportation force."